 Siskiyou Mountains: Pilot Rock and Mt Ashland/PCT for views, wildflowers, and birding

-Cascade Mountains: Grizzly Peak for a huge panoramic view of the Rogue Valley and at least 3 eco-regions of fauna and flora.
+Cascade Mountains: Grizzly Peak for a huge panoramic view of the Rogue Valley and at least 3 distinct habitats of fauna and flora.

-Rogue Valley: Table Rock for a 360 view of the Rogue Valley, early spring wildflowers, and vernal pools.
+Rogue Valley: Table Rock for a 360 view of the Rogue Valley, early spring wildflowers, at least one endemic only to Table Rocks, and vernal pools.

 Ask Ellen for details on when to go, what to see, and directions to the trail heads.
 For more information on trails in the area and a downloadable trail map of Southern Oregon and the Ashland area, go to the Northwest Nature Shop on Oak St., near Lithia St. in Ashland.